windytan/redsea/README.md

         $ make install

-It is also simple to later pull the latest updates and recompile:
+How to later get the latest updates and recompile:

         $ git pull
         $ ./autogen.sh && ./configure && make clean && make